Chemicals Pricing Data Subscription

 C3H8O2

 About Propylene Glycol.
 Propylene Glycol (a.k.a.
-Propane-1,2-diol) is a clear, colorless, non-corrosive but strongly hygroscopic difunctional alcohol in such a way that it must be protected from exposure to the atmosphere.
-Unique among the glycols, propylene glycol has low toxicity to humans.
-The largest application of Propylene Glycol is in the production of polyester resins, although it also has a wide application in the food, pharmaceutical, and comestic industries.
+Propane-1,2-diol) is a clear, colorless, non-corrosive, but strongly hygroscopic difunctional alcohol in such a way that it must be protected from exposure to the atmosphere.
+Unique among the glycols, Propylene Glycol has low toxicity to humans.
+The largest application of Propylene Glycol is in the production of polyester resins, although it also has a wide application in the food, pharmaceutical, and cosmetic industries.
 Propylene Glycol also has great solvent properties for several polar organic materials, such as phenols, alcohols, dyes, natural products, and even some resins.
 Moreover, due to its property of reducing the water freezing point, PG has been used as an option for aircraft deicing and anti-icing fluids.
-This commodity was first manufactured in 1859 by the hydrolysis of propylene glycol diacetate but it wasn’t until 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.
+This commodity was first manufactured in 1859 by the hydrolysis of propylene glycol diacetate However, it was only in 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.

-The main industrial process for manufacturing propylene glycol involves the direct hydrolysis of propylene oxide with water.
-This results in the simultaneous production of propylene glycol, dipropylene glycol, and tripropylene glycol, which are then separated through distillation.
+The main industrial process for manufacturing PG involves the direct hydrolysis of propylene oxide with water.
+This results in the simultaneous production of Propylene Glycol, dipropylene glycol, and tripropylene glycol, which are then separated through distillation.
 This separation consists of the water-glycol mixture being dehydrated in successive columns, followed by vacuum distillations to obtain these three glycols in high-purity form.
 The remaining mixture of higher glycols is a process residue and has limited commercial use.
 The process generates minimal waste and the resulting glycols are environmentally friendly, as they are readily biodegradable and have low toxicity.

-Another remarkable chemical route to produce propylene glycol is the hydrogenolysis of glycerol.
-This process can be applied to produce both industrial and USP propylene glycol grades.
-In resume, it consists of glycerol transforming into acetol and then the conversion of acetol into propylene glycol.
+Another remarkable chemical route to produce Propylene Glycol is the hydrogenolysis of glycerol.
+This process can be applied to produce both industrial and USP PG grades.
+In resume, it consists of glycerol transforming into acetol and then the conversion of acetol into Propylene Glycol.
 These two reactions are carried out in the presence of a metallic catalyst.

 • Propylene oxide + water (direct hydrolysis, coproduced with dipropylene glycol and tripropylene glycol),